Felteng/how-are-your-reactions/README.md

 - Index / Grid Game

     - Open the index page of the website.
-        - Expected output: See the page header with links to both games with *Grid Game* highlighted in black, the name of the page in the header, the grid game istself in the middle of the page with the Highscore displayed above the game window, and the footer at the bottom.
+        - Expected output: See the page header with links to both games with *Grid Game* highlighted in black, the name of the page in the header, the grid game istself in the middle of the page with the high score displayed above the game window, and the footer at the bottom.
-        - Actual output: Page header with links to both games with *Grid Game* highlighted in black, the name of the page in the header, the grid game istself in the middle of the page with the Highscore displayed above the game window, and the footer at the bottom all visible upon opening the page.
+        - Actual output: Page header with links to both games with *Grid Game* highlighted in black, the name of the page in the header, the grid game istself in the middle of the page with the high score displayed above the game window, and the footer at the bottom all visible upon opening the page.

     - Click the page name heading in the header.
         - Expected output: Have the index page refreshed as it get directed to again.